cengique/lectures-prog-data-analysis/content/chapter-object-oriented/_index.md

 ### Class activity: now make it individually

-No teamwork; change example below (not just the strings!):
+- create a new class with constructor and one method
-- create a new class, add one new method
+- follow example below or what you developed on whiteboard
 - have default parameters in constructor to set instance attributes
 - make use of class attribute, show usage examples